Optus Stadium - Matagarup Bridge

 The bridge is a key component of Optus Stadium transport plan and will provide patron connectivity between Perth's CBD, East Perth and the Stadium.
 Further information is available from Optus Stadium website.

-Preparations are underway for the delivery of the steel bridge components which will make up the main structure and 120-metre-long steel arches of the finished bridge.
-The temporary causeway on the Burswood side of the river has been extended to create room to assemble the steel modules, from there they will be moved by barge and erected into their final position.
+On the Burswood side of the river the temporary construction causeway has been extended to create room to assemble some of the bridge arches, from there some of the arches will be moved by barge and erected into their final position, others will be erected from the temporary construction causeways.
 We apologise for the disruptions that may occur as a result of assembly and installation activities.
 Equipment and work methods have been planned to minimise noise and a specific noise management plan will be implemented.
 Noise monitoring will also occur to ensure works are within approved noise limits.

 Navigation channel closures on the Swan River will be required when the steel arches are lifted into place, closure dates and times will be available here as they become available.

 Scope of works